Skip to main content

 Create structure

 • Try to limit the amount of time you spend watching, reading, or listening to the news.
-Get your information on the coronavirus outbreak from a trusted source, such as the CDC or WHO, once or twice a day.
+Get your information on the coronavirus outbreak from a trusted source, such as the CDC(link is external) or WHO(link is external), once or twice a day.

 • Make space for activities and conversations that have nothing to do with the outbreak.